Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Mon Jan 12

-Here in the Puget Sound, our homes have to look good in all kinds of weather, from bright summer sun to the soft, gray light of an overcast afternoon.
-This unique environment plays a big role in how exterior colors appear.
-A shade that looks great in a brochure might feel completely different on your home.
+Choosing an exterior color in the Puget Sound is a unique challenge.
+Our homes need to look great in bright summer sun and under our signature gray skies.
+A shade that looks perfect in a brochure can feel completely different once it’s on your house.
 This is where the thoughtfully designed James Hardie siding colors truly shine.
-Their palette is filled with versatile neutrals, earthy tones, and classic blues that complement our natural green landscape beautifully.
-These colors are engineered to hold their vibrancy and look fantastic, rain or shine, making them a perfect fit for our region.
+Their palette is filled with versatile neutrals and classic blues that complement our natural landscape beautifully.
+These Hardie colors are engineered to hold their vibrancy, making them a perfect, worry-free fit for our region, rain or shine.

 Key Takeaways